 We believe that effective purchasing from a diverse vendor base is a key element of our business strategy.
-For the year ended December 31, 2010, Quest was the only individual vendor from whom our purchases exceeded 10%.
-For the year ended December 31, 2010 Quest accounted for 11.2% of our total purchases.
-For the year ended December 31, 2009, Quest was similarly the only individual vendor from whom our purchases exceeded 10%, representing 10.2% of our total purchases.
-For the year ended December 31, 2008, VMware and Quest accounted for 23.3% and 13%, respectively, of our total purchases.
-VMware terminated its distributor agreement with Lifeboat Distribution, Inc. in 2008.
-As a result, our Lifeboat segment ceased distributing VMware products as of October 1, 2008, the distribution of which had accounted for \$29.2 million, or 17% of our 2008 revenue.
-Although we successfully replaced VMware, the loss of a key vendor or group of vendors, could disrupt our product availability and otherwise have an adverse effect on the Company.
+For the year ended December 31, 2011, Veeam software and Quest were the only individual vendors from whom our purchases exceeded 10% of our total purchases.
+For the year ended December 31, 2011, Veeam and Quest accounted for 12.6% and 11.2%, respectively, of our total purchases.
+For the years ended December 31, 2010 and 2009, Quest was the only individual vendor from whom our purchases exceeded 10% of our total purchases, representing 11.2% and 10.2%, respectively, of our total purchases.
+The loss of a key vendor or group of vendors could disrupt our product availability and otherwise have an adverse effect on the Company.

-In 2010, the Company purchased approximately 90% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 85% in 2009, and 90% in 2008.
+In 2011, the Company purchased approximately 90% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 90% in 2010, and 85% in 2009.
 Most suppliers or distributors will "drop ship" products directly to the customers, which reduces physical handling by the Company.
 Inventory management techniques, such as "drop shipping" allow the Company to offer a greater range of products without increased inventory requirements or associated risk.